 While New Jersey currently allows for the purchase of medical cannabis, there is still much to be done in order to legalize recreational cannabis throughout the state.
 Bill A4193 calls for two things: Should it pass, convenience stores would be allowed to sell cannabis as they would cigarettes, making it available to people 19 and older.
 The bill is co-sponsored by Michael Patrick Carroll, a right-wing lawmaker who is considered by many to be the “most conservative” policy maker in the state.
 His push of the bill speaks volumes of the evolving mindset regarding legalized cannabis.

 The push for legalization is a long time coming.
 In recent years, the DEA has come under fire for refusing to reclassify cannabis as less than the dangerous substance it is currently considered in the eyes of the law.
 According to the DEA, cannabis is in the same group of drugs as cocaine or heroin.
-This claim has been rejected by science as cannabis has been recognized for its various medical benefits.
+This claim has not been supported by recent scientific studies as cannabis has been recognized for its various potential medical benefits.
 Legalizing cannabis in states like New Jersey and others will help draw attention to this unfair scheduling of the drug, which both hinders funding for research and results in many unjust prison sentences for nonviolent offenders.
-With a growing amount of people turning to cannabis to provide relief for their ailments, government funding would enable further study into the drug’s benefits.
+With a growing amount of people turning to cannabis to help provide relief for their ailments, government funding would enable further study into the drug’s benefits.